-Singer Huong Tram could face a fine and an official performance ban after racy pictures of the 19-year-old winner of The Voice Vietnam 2012 went viral on social networks recently.
+Singer Huong Tram has been barred from performance for three months in the capital city of Hanoi and fined VND10 million (US$472) after racy pictures of the 19-year-old winner of The Voice Vietnam 2012 went viral on social networks in August.

 Huong Tram later explained she wasn't aware her skin-colored leggings would expose her underwear beneath the stage lights.